 VisitEngland Four Star Assessed

 Enjoy all that London has to offer - history, pageantry, great dining, wonderful museums, fabulous theatre and shows, gardens, parks, rivers and its people.
-Summer 2012 has not delivered on sunshine but memorable events, the river procession,diamond jubilee weekend , trooping of the colour and now the Olympics.
-The opening ceremony was a spectacular success and the Games are now in full swing with the Para-Olympics to follow.
-Ride a Barclays bike around this fabulous City, take the first urban cable car.
+Summer 2013 was late in starting but we have been enjoying wonderful sunshine and high temperatures for several weeks.
+View London from the Shard or Ride a Barclays bike around our fabulous City.
+Take the first urban cable car across to Greenwich and the O2 complex.
+Sit in one of many parks and an enjoy a picnic.
 Discover great Art exhibitions, new galleries at museums, fresh musicals and plays, take in a great variety of music at the Proms and join in with Proms in the Park on the traditional last night.
-We just need to order up some great weather so that you can make the most of this fantastic city
+There is always too much to do and new things to see and explore.

 St Mary's Church.